xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

   - ``ev1``: enable velocity control.
   - ``et1``: enable torque control.
   - ``ec``: toggle cogging torque compensation.
-  - ``e``: and any command starting with e like ep, ev, et will disable the motorcontrol.
+  - ``e``: and any command starting with e like ep, ev, et will disable the torque controller.
 It's the same as the command [enter].
   - ``z``: reset the multiturn position to 0 (the number of turn).
 This doesn't change the offset.
 This command only works with the REM 16MT position sensor.
   - ``zz``: reset the multiturn and singleturn position to 0.
 The offset need to be found again.
 This command only works with the REM 16MT position sensor.
   - ``o[number]``: set the commutation offset.
 The range is [0 - 4095].